Prep for the Polls and Vote!

 FAQS

 • What is a primary election?
 Primary election day in Minnesota happened Tuesday, Aug.
-9. Primary results will narrow down candidates showing up on the November Election Day ballot.
-It will include both partisan and nonpartisan offices, so for some of the ballot you will just vote within a column of a political party you identify with, and for some of the ballot everyone will vote for all of the options.
+13. Primary results will narrow down candidates showing up on the November Election Day ballot.
+It will include both partisan and nonpartisan offices, so for some of the ballot, you will just vote within a column of a political party you identify with, and for some of the ballot, everyone will vote for all of the options.

 • What is partisan vs. nonpartisan?
-Partisan means aligned with a political party - certain offices like the Governor & Lieutenant Governor are aligned with a political party and the party backs up candidates.
+Partisan means aligned with a political party - certain offices like the Governor & Lieutenant Governor are aligned with a political party, and the party backs up candidates.
 Other elected offices that we vote for are considered nonpartisan - not aligned with a political party.
-Even though the people running may be part of a political party or have support / endorsement from one, the office they are running for is not aligned to a political party.
+Even though the people running may be part of a political party or have support/endorsement from one, the office they are running for is not aligned with a political party.

 • Why is this important?
-Many offices up for election this season - from federal, to state, to local.
-The people, who end up in the roles, we are deciding on, make huge decisions that impact us and our families - they are the ones who decided on unemployment rules during the pandemic.
+Many offices are up for election this season - from federal to local.
+The people who end up in the roles make huge decisions that impact us and our families.
 They are the ones who decide whether the state government can help make childcare more affordable.
 They are the ones who dispatch officials for public safety.
 They are the ones who proclaim what days we honor people.
 They work for us, so let's be on the selection committee!
 Civic engagement is part of our mission.

 • A note: the right to vote has never been extended to all in this country.
-We have a long way to go to for our democracy to be fully inclusive and representative.
-If you or loved ones are unable to vote in this election, know that part of YWCA Minneapolis policy priorities involve a system that brings everyone's voice to the table with this right.
+We have a long way to go for our democracy to be fully inclusive and representative.
+If you or your loved ones cannot vote in this election, know that part of YWCA Minneapolis policy priorities involve a system that brings everyone's voice to the table with this right.
 You are seen.

-• I'm not sure if I'm eligible to vote: If you are wondering about other considerations that may impact your ability to vote (age, immigration status, finishing parole/probation, etc.) you can read more about each scenario at this page (look at the left side of the page to see the different considerations).
+• I'm not sure if I'm eligible to vote: If you are wondering about other considerations that may impact your ability to vote (age, immigration status, finishing parole/probation, etc.) you can read more about each scenario on the Secretay of State website.
+Look at the left side of the page to see the different considerations.

 • When can I vote?
-Polling places are open from 7:00am to 8:00pm - if you are in line to vote at 8:00pm you have the right to vote!
-You can find your polling place here.
+Polling places are open from 7 am to 8 pm - if you are in line to vote at 8 pm you have the right to vote!
+You can find your polling place.

-• I can't make it to the polls: You can vote early at your County's election center until 5pm today (Monday).
-You can find out where to do that here.
+• I can't make it to the polls: You can vote early at your County's election center.
+Find out where.

 • I already voted (early or absentee): Great!
 You're all set.
 Make sure your family and friends have a plan to vote - thank you for your civic engagement!